 “What hath God wrought!”

 You may recognize those words.
 They were the historic first message sent via the telegraph.
-That message was sent by none other than Samuel Morse, inventor of both the electromagnetic telegraph and Morse Code, on May 24, 1844, to officially open the Baltimore–Washington telegraph line.
-The phrase is found in the Bible specifically the Book of Numbers (Numbers 23:23).
+That message was sent by no other than Samuel Morse, inventor of both the electromagnetic telegraph and Morse Code, on May 24, 1844, to officially open the Baltimore–Washington telegraph line.
+The phrase is found in the Bible, specifically the Book of Numbers (Numbers 23:23).

 A year earlier, in 1843, Morse and Alfred Vail received funding from the U.S. Congress to set up and test their telegraph system between Washington and Baltimore.
 Vail, Morse’s colleague, received Morse’s message in Baltimore and then successfully returned it back to Morse in the national Capitol Building’s Rotunda.

-With this successful test of the telegraph in 1844, the potential for worldwide communication was instantly changed.
+With this successful telegraph test in 1844, the potential for worldwide communication was instantly changed.
 Plans to build commercial telegraph lines were quickly developed.
 The first contract awarded was to provide service between Lancaster and Harrisburg with a project completion goal of January 1, 1846.

 The telegraph comes to Lancaster

-On January 1, 1846, the first telegraph instruments arrived in Lancaster, to be operated by Henry O’Reilly, a friend of Morse.
+On January 1, 1846, the first telegraph instruments arrived in Lancaster to be operated by Henry O’Reilly, a friend of Morse.
 The relays were wound with heavy wire and weighed almost 250 pounds each.
-However, attempts to send a message were unsuccessful until on January 8, when an accidental adjustment to the instruments resulted in a sudden clatter of dots and dashes.
-It was at that moment that the first message over a commercial telegraph line was sent.
+However, attempts to send a message were unsuccessful until January 8, when an accidental adjustment to the instruments resulted in a sudden clatter of dots and dashes.
+At that moment, the first message over a commercial telegraph line was sent.

 So what was that message?